Vivien Chartres

-Vivien Chartres (25 June 1893 – 1 September 1941) was a British violinist and child musical prodigy, daughter of writer Annie Vivanti, whose novel The Devourers (1910) was inspired by Vivien Chartres' life.
+Vivien Chartres (25 June 1893 – 1 September 1941) was a British violinist and child musical prodigy, daughter of writer Annie Vivanti, whose novel The Devourers (1910) was inspired by the life of Vivien Chartres.

 Early life

 Vivien Chartres was born in Turin, Italy, the daughter of Anglo-Irish lawyer, journalist, and Sinn Féin activist John Smith Chartres (1862–1927), and English-born Italian writer Annie Vivanti (1866–1942); her mother was the niece of German writers Paul Lindau and Rudolf Lindau.
 Vivien Chartres began playing the violin as a girl, and was taken to Prague to study with Otakar Ševčík when she was ten years old.

 Career

 Chartres gave a recital at the Queen's Hall, London, in 1904, during the same week as appearances by Marie Hall, Mischa Elman, and other child violinists.
 "To hear this small dot attack the G minor concerto by Bruch and the Moïse fantasie was something of a revelation," commented one reviewer.
-Her mother and manager exaggerated her youth, and publicized her as being nine, not eleven, years old.
+Her mother and manager exaggerated her youth, and publicized her as being nine, rather than eleven, years old.
 Critics scolded Vivanti for allowing the child to be overworked and overexposed.
 Charged under a new law meant to prevent the exploitation of very young children, her mother and manager were fined, and the manager, Narciso Vert, died in June 1905, from a heart attack attributed to the stress.
 Vivien Chartres appeared at Queen's Hall again in 1906.

 Chartres shared the bill with Harry Lauder, Violet Vanbrugh, Ellaline Terriss and other performers, at a benefit concert to raise relief funds following the Courrières mine disaster in 1906; then she returned to the continent and once performed for Queen Margherita.
 She played for Edward VII at Marienbad.

 In 1907, a diary appeared in The Pall Mall Magazine under Vivien's name, describing her pets, her music, and her everyday activities.
 She played in Sheffield with pianist Irene Scharrer in December 1907, and in Huddersfield in January 1908, with pianist Mark Hambourg.